MuhanguziDavid/MyDiary/README.md

 ## Features
 MyDiary offers the following features
-* Create an account and login
+* Create an account for a user
+* Login a user
-* View all entries in a diary
+* View all entries in a user's diary
 * View contents of a diary entry
 * Add an entry
 * Modify an entry
-* Set and get notifications to add an entry to the diary
+* Delete an entry

 Visit the site:
 https://muhanguzidavid.github.io/MyDiary/UI/index.html